Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 Retrieval bias in RAG systems

 This means the version of your brand that AI search presents to buyers is almost entirely constructed from what other people have written about you, not what you have written about yourself.
-If the external coverage is thin, outdated, or absent, the AI fills the gap with whatever fragmentary signal is available, or recommends a competitor with deeper editorial presence instead.

 Geographic and cultural defaults

 The ChoiceEval study demonstrated that geographic bias is embedded at the model level, not just the content level.
 U.S.-developed models (GPT, Gemini) systematically favored American brands across commercial categories.
-This is not because American brands are objectively superior in every category.
-It is because the training data for these models is overwhelmingly English-language and U.S.-centric.
+This is because the training data for these models is overwhelmingly English-language and U.S.-centric.
+For international companies selling into U.S. markets, this is a structural headwind.
+For U.S. companies, it is a structural tailwind — but only if they have the editorial presence to take advantage of it.

 What brand bias means for B2B pipeline in 2026